dscho/pagefind-xkcd-demo/content/comics/2019-6-14-chernobyl.md

 ---
 [Ponytail and White Hat facing each other.]

-Ponytail: Did you like Chernobyl?
+Ponytail: Did you like *Chernobyl*?

 White Hat: Yeah!